-A copy of each exhibition publication should be supplied free of charge for deposit in the History of Science Museum Library.
+A copy of each exhibition publication should be supplied free of charge for deposit in the Museum of the History of Science Library.

-14. Exhibition Admission for History of Science Museum staff
+14. Exhibition Admission for Museum of the History of Science staff

-Where an admission fee is charged for entry to the exhibition, this should be waived for staff of the History of Science Museum, University of Oxford.
+Where an admission fee is charged for entry to the exhibition, this should be waived for staff of the Museum of the History of Science.